la-reine-c/Orbital/README.md

 Combines Celestrak.org with an efficient reverse-gecoder

 # Imports
-    from orbiting import Satellite, Coordinate
+    from orbiting import Satellite, Coordinates

 # Initializing
     iss = Satellite(25544) // We do this as it is the Celestrak.org catalog number.